-Depending on the time of absence of the titular teacher, the Substitute School Teacher will give continuity to the pre-established project or will create his own plan according to the school curriculum.
-In addition, she or he must perform the administrative duties of the regular teacher, such as writing academic and behavior reports, as well as providing support and comfort to struggling students.
+Depending on the time of absence of the titular teacher, the Substitute School Teacher will give continuity to the pre-established project or will create his/her own plan according to the school curriculum.
+In addition, she or he/she must perform the administrative duties of the regular teacher, such as writing academic and behavior reports, as well as providing support and comfort to struggling students.

 The position of Substitute School Teacher requires a bachelor's degree in education, although training is also acceptable.
 As is to be expected, great communication skills and handling a bunch of subjects are needed.
 But, above all, patience is required.
 Yes, patience.
 Dealing with kids and teens isn't easy, but for a casual job, making $28,000 a year is pretty cool.

-There is more than meets the eye when it comes to being a substitute school teacher.
-For example, did you know that they make an average of $14.33 an hour?
-That's $29,815 a year!
+There is more than meets the eye when it comes to being a Substitute School Teacher.
+For example, did you know that they make an average of $13.97 an hour?
+That's $29,054 a year!

 Between 2018 and 2028, the career is expected to grow 4% and produce 55,400 job opportunities across the U.S.

-If you're interested in becoming a substitute school teacher, one of the first things to consider is how much education you need.
-We've determined that 58.5% of substitute school teachers have a bachelor's degree.
-In terms of higher education levels, we found that 13.1% of substitute school teachers have master's degrees.
-Even though most substitute school teachers have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a Substitute School Teacher, one of the first things to consider is how much education you need.
+We've determined that 65.0% of Substitute School Teachers have a bachelor's degree.
+In terms of higher education levels, we found that 14.3% of Substitute School Teachers have master's degrees.
+Even though most Substitute School Teachers have a college degree, it's possible to become one with only a high school degree or GED.